Introduction

 How to efficiently and effectively use research data

-Use of historic data, analytics in existing systems and interviewing staff based on identified focus group can help identify patterns and formulate storyboards for better understanding.
-One good starting point is user manual, documentation and quick reference guide.
-These documents along with observations on daily activities provide a big picture and create a customer picture on the canvas.
+Use of historic data, analytics in existing systems and interviewing staff based on identified focus group can help identify patterns also, formulate storyboards for better understanding.
+Moreover, one good starting point is user manual, documentation and quick reference guide.
+These documents along with observations on daily activities provide a big picture and also, create a customer picture on the canvas.

 Stakeholders – Each one has their own varied needs, wants and requirements